-As stated in the Concord University mission and goals the educational programs of Concord University are designed to foster skills, knowledge, and attitudes applicable across a wide range of academic fields and professional careers in a culturally diverse, perpetually evolving global community.
-The University's mission statement indicates the value of student learning.
-Similarly, the University's assessment efforts must flow from the mission.
-The following four tables serve to illustrate the correspondence between the University's goals and the institutional-level component measures used to assess these goals.
+As stated in the Concord University mission, the University's programs are designed to foster skills, knowledge, and attitudes applicable across a wide range of academic fields and professional careers in a culturally diverse, perpetually evolving global community.
+The mission statement stresses the value of student learning.
+Since the University's assessment efforts flow from the mission, the following four tables illustrate the correspondence between the University's goals and the institutional-level component measures used to assess these goals.

-Additionally, each academic department develops assessment plans and submits assessment reports regularly.
-These reports provide documentation of discipline specific goals corresponding with the University mission and goals.
+Each academic department contributes to the overall assessment effort by developing assessment plans and submitting regular assessment reports.
+These reports document of discipline specific goals which correspond to the University mission and goals.